Meaningful ways for foster parents to support youth this holiday season

 1. Embrace new holiday traditions

-Before the holiday season arrives, engage in open conversations with your child about holiday traditions.
-Ask them about their favorite holiday memories with their birth family and the traditions they typically observe.
+Every child comes with their own unique cultural and family traditions.
+Take time to learn about the holidays they celebrate and the customs they hold dear.
 If the youth celebrates a different holiday than your own, make an effort to incorporate some of their customs, respecting their background and identity.
 You can also explore new holiday activities together.

-Educate yourself on the traditions of the various holidays throughout the end of the year.
-Here is an example of 11 Holidays the World Celebrates in December.
+Educate yourself on the traditions of the various holidays celebrated through the end of the year.
+Here are 11 Holidays the World Celebrates in December.

 You may be eager to share your traditions with the youth.
 However, try not to push the traditions on them if they do not want to participate.
 Be open in conversations and provide alternative activities if necessary.